 - Craniopharyngiomas: It is seen especially in the pediatric age group and over 50 years of age.

 - They are benign tumors that grow from congenital remains.
-However, due to the brain region they are in, their surgeries are high-risk and are considered among the most challenging operations for neurosurgeons.
+However, due to the brain region they are in, their surgeries are high-risk and are considered among the most difficult operations for neurosurgeons.

 - Other rare cysts and tumors